fit-r2lab/rhubarbe/README.md

 Unfortunately the tool needs a mapping between hostnames and MAC addresses - essentially for messing with pxelinux *nextboot* symlinks.
 This is why the tool needs to find an inventory in a file named `/etc/rhubarbe/inventory.json`.
 See an extract below; note that the `'data'` entry is not needed by the tools, we have them in place over here at r2lab for convenience only.
 The CMC mac address is not needed either, strictly speaking, as of this writing.

 **On R2LAB**: this is taken care of by `inventory/configure.py` and its `Makefile`.
-Note that like for the OMF JSON inventory file, `configure.py` creates 2 different files for faraday and bemol - to account for any replacement node on faraday, like when e.g. node 41 actually sits in slot 15.
+Note that like for the inventory file, `configure.py` creates 2 different files for faraday and bemol - to account for any replacement node on faraday, like when e.g. node 41 actually sits in slot 15.

 FYI an inventory files just looks like below; the `data` field is not needed